Posti (1950 film): Music

-The music, composed by Sardul Singh Kwatra, assisted by Bhagwant Kwatra.
-Film songs lyrics by Manohar Singh Sehrai, Verma Malik, Chand Pandit played a major role in the film's success.
+The music, composed by Sardul Singh Kwatra.

 Sardul modified the folk tunes of Punjab and the film songs became popular hits.
 Asha Bhosle, Mohammad Rafi, Shamshad Begum, Rajkumari and Jagjit Kaur were the playback singers.
 Rajkumari's first sang was for a Punjabi Kurhmai in 1941, but in the film Posti, her songs became big hits.

 Popular songs of the film include Do Guttan Kar Merian by Asha Bhosle, Kajjle Di Paanian Dhaar by Rajkumari and a duet, Ja Phairha Posti by Mohammed Rafi and Shamshad Begum.